Karaborg/My-Docker-Notes/README.md

 > As you know, docker compose will remove the exited containers if you start the container with `docker-compose up command`.
 However, we are using `docker-compose run ...`.
 And that does not remove the containers.
 To remove exited containers with docker compose, we will add `--rm` command as we used before.

 # Dockerized Laravel & PHP
 Let's try something different.
-Until now, we already covered node and mongodb many times.
+Until now, we already covered node and MongoDB many times.
 And now we will be creating a PHP project to extend our knowledge.

-In this project, we will be using 6 containers: one container for `PHP Interpreter`, one for `Nginx Web Server`, one for `MySQL Database`; and we will have 3 other containers as utility for `Composer`, `Laravel Artisan` and `NPM`.
-Also, we will have our source code folder in our host machine.
+In this project, we will be using 6 containers: one container for `PHP Interpreter`, one for `Nginx Web Server`, and one for `MySQL Database`; and we will have 3 other containers as utilities for `Composer``, `Laravel Artisan` and `NPM`.
+Also, we will have our source code folder on our host machine.

 ## Nginx (Web Server) Container
-So we have a empty folder.
-First thing first, create `docker-compose.yaml` file.
-And we will add all the 6 services to our docker compose file.
+So we have an empty folder.
+First thing first, let's create `docker-compose.yaml` file.
+And we will add all 6 services to our docker-compose file.
 And, one of them is for `nginx`.
 We will specify an `ìmage`, `port` and a `bind mount` for **nginx.conf** file which you do not need to know much about it, we will use a basic template.
-At the end, your docker compose file should look like this:
+In the end, your docker-compose file should look like this:
 ```
 version: '3.8'
 services: